RedisGears/RedisGears/docs/function_advance_topics.md

 4) "1658653125"
 ```

 The problem with the above code is that the `__last_update__` field is hard coded, what if we want to allow the user to configure it at runtime?
-RedisGears allow specify library configuration at load time using `CONFIG` argument given to [`FUNCTION LOAD`](commands.md#tfunction-load) command.
+Triggers and Functions allow specify library configuration at load time using `CONFIG` argument given to [`TFUNCTION LOAD`](commands.md#tfunction-load) command.
 The configuration argument accept a string representation of a JSON object.
 The json will be provided to the library as a JS object under `redis.config` variable.
 We can change the above example to accept `__last_update__` field name as a library configuration.
 The code will look like this:

 ```js
 #!js api_version=1.0 name=lib